solinvicta/geneTeller/README.md

 # geneTeller
-Gene teller is an Alex Skill that provide a means to interact with gene-centric information.
+Gene teller is an Alexa Skill that provide a means to interact with gene-centric information.